 It is not so unusual for us as revenue assurance software vendors to hear that billing and rating validations (BRV) and usage assurance (UA) auditing are no longer relevant as the billing of newly released services are based on flat rate tariffs.

 This happened for instance when communication service providers (CSPs) started to release “all-you-can-eat” mobile data, video and streaming plans.
 What transpired however was that “RBV” and the “UA” had not died, but had in fact changed in complexity as they had to audit in order to deliver billing accuracy.

 As such the traditional data plans moved to flat fees but with quality of service (QoS) data plans, combined with WiFi hotspots and the services of multiple CSPs.
 Video content went the same way and now you can have different content streaming packages, with different resolutions and devices that are delivered once again as part of broader CSP’ services bundle.

-As CSPs start looking at enabling new services such as IoT and leveraging their 5G network investments, OSS/BSS suppliers such as billing vendors and CSP’ marketing teams will start to roll out new services and billing models which in turn will pave the way for revenue assurance vendors like WeDo Technologies to guarantee a brighter future.
+As CSPs start looking at enabling new services such as IoT and leveraging their 5G network investments, OSS/BSS suppliers such as billing vendors and CSP’ marketing teams will start to roll out new services and billing models which in turn will pave the way for revenue assurance vendors to guarantee a brighter future.

 Still not convinced yet?
 Despite the recent news that Ericsson will abandon efforts to sell its Revenue Manager to new customers, during Mobile World Congress 2018 in Barcelona, the company demonstrated the charging potential of the billing models based on 5G network slicing use cases for IoT services.